 In his work, British photographer Bob Carlos Clarke, who died in 2006 and is also known as the British Helmut Newton, dedicates himself to the nude act as well, but this time around the female one.
 Clarke realizes erotic (male) fantasies and works with models, actresses and stars (the exhibition shows, for example, Academy Award winner Rachel Weizs in “For Dolls That Do Dishes”).
 His work, published in countless books and magazines, is synonymous with glamour, fetish and women's bodies.

-Earlier in the year I made this experimental film, in the style of a long-form interview, about the beautiful house and gardens at Tom of Finland Foundation, my home in Los Angeles for the past three years.
+I made this short film earlier in the year, a love letter to the place and the people of Tom of Finland Foundation, my home in Los Angeles for the past three years.

 Thanks to everyone that came out to the opening night of Secret Gay Box at TOM House Friday night!
 Please find below a selection of installation shots of the works.
 The exhibition runs (by appointment only) until November 12th.

 The second iteration of Secret Gay Box curated by John Wolf opens this Friday 12th October 6-9pm at the Tom of Finland Foundation and runs until November 12th.
 Delighted to once again be amongst some amazing artists.
 More info below.